African art: Ethiopia

 Ethiopia has great ethnic and linguistic diversity, and styles in secular traditional crafts vary greatly in different parts of the country.
-There are a range of traditions in textiles, many with woven geometric decoration, although many types are also usually plain.
-Ethiopian church practices make a great deal of use of colourful textiles, and the more elaborate types are widely used as church vestments and as hangings, curtains and wrappings in churches, although they have now largely been supplanted by Western fabrics.
+There is a range of traditions in textiles, many with woven geometric decoration, although many types are also usually plain.
+Ethiopian church practices make great use of colorful textiles, and the more elaborate types are widely used as church vestments and as hangings, curtains, and wrappings in churches, although they have now largely been supplanted by Western fabrics.
 Examples of both types can be seen in the picture at the top of the article.
 Icons may normally be veiled with a semi-transparent or opaque cloth; very thin chiffon-type cotton cloth is a speciality of Ethiopia, though usually with no pattern.

-Colourful basketry with a coiled construction is common in rural Ethiopia.
-The products have many uses, such as storing grains, seeds and food and being used as tables and bowls.
+Colorful basketry with a coiled construction is common in rural Ethiopia.
+The products have many uses, such as storing grains, seeds, and food and being used as tables and bowls.
 The Muslim city of Harar is well known for its high-quality basketry, and many craft products of the Muslim minority relate to wider Islamic decorative traditions.

 Tanzania

 Art from Tanzania is known for paintings by modern artists like Tinga Tinga or George Lilanga, and for traditional as well as modern Makonde sculptures.
 Like in other regions, there is also a diversified tradition of producing textile art.

 Tinga Tinga art has roots in decorating hut walls in central and south Tanzania.
-It was first in 1968 when Edward Said Tingatinga started to paint on wooden sheets with enamel colours when Tinga Tinga art became known.
+It was first in 1968 when Edward Said Tingatinga started to paint on wooden sheets with enamel colours that Tinga Tinga art became known.
 The art of the Makonde must be subdivided into different areas.
-The Makonde are known as master carvers throughout East Africa, and their statuary that can be found being sold in tourist markets and in museums alike.
-They traditionally carve household objects, figures and masks.
-Since the 1950s the so-called Modern Makonde Art has been developed.
+The Makonde are known as master carvers throughout East Africa, and their statuary can be found being sold in tourist markets and museums alike.
+They traditionally carve household objects, figures, and masks.
+Since the 1950s, the so-called Modern Makonde Art has been developed.
 An essential step was the turning to abstract figures, mostly spirits (Shetani) that play a special role.
 Makonde are also part of the important contemporary artists of Africa today.
 An outstanding position is taken by George Lilanga.